mrobayo/lingo-game/README.md

 # Lingo

  This is a typescript game app with REDUX, JEST & ENZYME.
+It is not complete yet.
+ But, it's a good starting.

+ TODO
+ ----
+ There are many things todo, but at least, first complete the game.

+  - Discount points with each letter.
+  - Modal msg if you win/loose
+  - Request a new word (Use a async/await) to some service
+  - Register and Save your score.

- The game rules are:
+ Lingo game rules are:
    1. You start with a score 100.
    2. Each letter TRY discounts some points (5 constants, 10 vowels).
    3. Can only GUESS the word one time.